xander2508/Notes/5. Standard Information/AWS/Infrastructure/Networking/Amazon Virtual Private Cloud (VPC).md

 | **Rule #**   | **Destination IP** | **Protocol** | **Port**   | **Allow or Deny** | **Comments**                                                                                                 |
 | 120          | 0.0.0.0/0          | TCP          | 1025-65535 | ALLOW             | Allows outbound responses to clients on the internet (serving people visiting the web servers in the subnet) |
 | *            | 0.0.0.0/0          | All          | All        | DENY              | Denies all outbound traffic not already handled by a preceding rule (not modifiable)                         |

+Network ACLs are considered stateless, so you need to include both the inbound and outbound ports used for the protocol.
+If you don’t include the outbound range, your server would respond but the traffic would never leave the subnet.

+Because network ACLs are configured by default to allow incoming and outgoing traffic, you don’t need to change their initial settings unless you need additional security layers.